News & Stories

 Earlier this year, Community Roots advocated for funding to help us address this need through a Community Project Funding request.
 These requests allow members of Congress to target federal dollars toward projects benefiting their communities.

 This month, we received an $850,000 federal grant, championed by Congresswoman Pramila Jayapal of Washington’s District 7.
-These funds will go toward critical improvements to four Community Roots properties that provide 150 units of affordable housing to those making 30-50% of the area median income.
+These funds will go toward critical improvements to three Community Roots properties that provide 117 units of affordable housing to those making 30-50% of the area median income.
+The Harrison on 15th, the Villa, and the Fleming apartment buildings have not benefited from public investment in over 20 years.

 Repairing instead of postponing

 Harrison on 15While each property adds to a repair reserve fund annually, escalating project costs and unexpected replacements have reduced them.
-This new capital will enable us to make urgent improvements such as replacing roofs, water tanks, boilers, HVAC and mechanical systems, and restoring masonry work.
+This new capital will enable us to make urgent improvements such as replacing roofs, repainting exteriors, updating window sealing and caulking, and masonry tuckpointing.
 Postponing this type of maintenance would have resulted in much higher repair costs in the future.
 These upgrades represent the most critical needs and will ensure these buildings remain safe and affordable for the residents.

 Rumba Room is a commercial tenant of Community Roots' building, The Villa.

-Seven small, independently-owned businesses on the ground floors of the Villa, the Harrison, and the Larned, rely on the affordable retail space to remain in place.
+Seven small, locally owned businesses occupy retail space on the ground floors of the Villa and the Harrison.
 According to the data from the U.S. Bureau of Labor Statistics, 20% of small businesses fail within their first year.
 By the end of their fifth year, roughly 50% of small businesses fail.
 Commercial tenants Zaika and Inside Passage are nearing their fifth years of doing business at the Villa.
 The Shop Agora and Rumba have been fixtures on Capitol Hill for over a decade and Palermo has been operating out of the Harrison on 15th since 2002.
 The Seattle Tattoo Emporium has called the Villa home since 2000.
 These businesses will also benefit from future exterior upgrades to the buildings.

 Copyright © 2024 Community Roots Housing Site Map